Your browser does not support iframes.

 Kanumuri Bheemeswara Vijay Varma

-Minimum marks required to be qualified for JEE Advanced will constitute the cutoff of JEE Main 2020.
+Minimum marks required to be qualified for JEE Advanced will constitute the cutoff of JEE Main.
 The authorities will prepare the JEE Main 2020 cutoff after considering many factors related to the entrance examination.
 The cutoff will act as a screening process for admissions.

 Candidates can check the previous years’ cutoff as a reference since the present year cutoff has not been released.

 Joint Seat Allocation Authority (JoSAA) will be responsible for the counselling of JEE Main 2020.
-Registration for JoSAA 2020 will start tentatively in June in online mode and candidates need to register accordingly.
+Registration for JoSAA 2020 will be available after the examination process is over and candidates need to register accordingly.
 During the counselling session, the candidates will be required to select course and institute of their choice and eligibility.
 The selection should be done in the order of preference.
 Seat allotment will be on the basis of JEE Main 2020 merit, preference of colleges and courses, eligibility and availability of seats.
 Around seven rounds will be conducted by the authorities to provide allotment into the B.E/B.Tech courses offered by NITs, IIITs and GFTIs.

 Candidates who belong to specific categories will be able to take admission under the reservation criteria of JEE Main 2020.
 To be eligible for the reservation criteria, the candidates need to have the valid documents related to their category.